 Just go to your Spam messages folder, select an email message of the sender you want to block, and click on the three dots icon on the right.

 Gmail allows you to read, search, and reply to emails even when there’s no internet connection.
 But to use this functionality, you’ll need the Chrome browser.

-You can enable offline Gmail by going to Gmail Settings > See all settings > Offline.
+You can enable offline Gmail by going to Gmail Settings > See all settings > Offline tab.

-Click on Enable offline mail, then choose your settings, how many days of emails you want to sync, and your security options.
+Click on Enable offline mail and choose your settings, how many days of emails you want to sync, and your security options.

 16. Send Confidential Emails

 Are you sending sensitive information via emails?